dtao/PhilosopherDeveloper/app/views/posts/unbreaking-datamapper.markdown

 Is DataMapper inherently broken?
 --------------------------------

-In a [strongly-worded blog post back in 2010](http://www.drmaciver.com/2010/04/datamapper-is-inherently-broken/), David MacIver asserted that there is fundamental flaw in [DataMapper](http://datamapper.org/), an ORM library for Ruby.
+In a [strongly-worded blog post back in 2010](http://www.drmaciver.com/2010/04/datamapper-is-inherently-broken/), David MacIver asserted that there is a fundamental flaw in [DataMapper](http://datamapper.org/), an ORM library for Ruby.
 The core of his complaint is[^present-tense] that DataMapper's default API for saving records hides errors, making it difficult to diagnose what went wrong when something fails.
 This in turn increases the likelihood of defects going unnoticed during development and testing, resulting in buggier software.

 Borrowing from MacIver's post[^borrowing], the below is a boilerplate example of how one might attempt to save a record and report any failures using DataMapper: